 A young boy takes his friend moon for a walk in I Took the Moon for a Walk.
 The story is told in a simple rhyme that little ones will enjoy.
 This book is also available as a board book.

 Is there a moon book that you love that we missed?
 If so, let us know.
-There are so many great books available.
+There are so many great books about the moon available.

 Free Printable Night Sky Journals